Robo-Advisors: Pros, Cons, and Who They Actually Fit

 How Robo-Advisors Work

 "Robo-advisor" is marketing language.
-The product is an automated platform that builds and manages a diversified ETF portfolio based on your answers to a short questionnaire.
+The actual product is an automated platform that builds and manages a diversified ETF portfolio based on your answers to a questionnaire.

-You sign up online, answer 8 to 15 questions about your goals, how long you plan to invest, and how much volatility you can handle, and the platform assigns you to a model portfolio.
-That model is usually a mix of stock and bond ETFs weighted to a target risk level.
-From there, the platform handles automatic rebalancing, tax-loss harvesting in taxable accounts, and dividend reinvestment.
+You sign up online, answer 8 to 15 questions about your goals, timeline, and how much volatility you can stomach, and the platform assigns you to a model portfolio.
+That model is a mix of stock and bond ETFs weighted to a target risk level.
+The platform handles rebalancing, tax-loss harvesting in taxable accounts, and dividend reinvestment from there.

-No human analyst picks the individual holdings.
-The fund selection and allocation rules are written into the algorithm by the firm that built the platform.
-When something changes in the market, the algorithm responds according to its rules, not based on judgment about your specific situation.
+No human picks the holdings.
+The fund selection and allocation rules are baked into the algorithm by the firm that built the platform.
+Market moves?
+The algorithm responds according to its rules, not based on judgment about your specific situation.

 Most major robo-advisors are registered investment advisers and owe a fiduciary duty under the Investment Advisers Act.
+That obligation is real.
 You can verify any firm's registration status on the SEC's Investment Adviser Public Disclosure database (opens in new tab).
-That obligation is real.
-It's exercised through the design of the algorithm rather than through case-by-case judgment about each client's account.
+But the fiduciary duty is exercised through the design of the algorithm, not through case-by-case judgment about each client's account.
+Worth understanding the difference.

-Fees are typically 0.25% per year or less on assets under management, on top of the expense ratios of the underlying ETFs (usually 0.03% to 0.20%).
+Fees run about 0.25% per year or less on assets under management, on top of ETF expense ratios (0.03% to 0.20%).
 Account minimums are low, often $0 to $500.
-Communication is generally through chat, email forms, or a help center.
+And communication goes through chat, email forms, or a help center.

 What Robo-Advisors Do Well

-Low cost, broad diversification, automatic rebalancing, and almost no setup friction.
+Low cost, broad diversification, automatic rebalancing, and almost zero setup friction.
+These are real strengths.

 Low cost.
 On a $50,000 balance, a robo-advisor at 0.25% costs about $125 per year before ETF expenses.
-For someone who wants broad market exposure and wants to keep costs low, that is hard to beat.
+If you want broad market exposure and want to keep costs low, that's hard to beat.

 Broad diversification.
-Most robo-advisors put you into hundreds or thousands of companies through a small number of ETFs.
+Most robo-advisors spread your money across hundreds or thousands of companies through a small number of ETFs.
+One company has a bad quarter?
+It barely registers.
 You get exposure to the broader market, minus the platform's fees.
-A bad quarter for one company does not sink the portfolio.

 Low minimum to start.
 Most robo-advisors require $0 to $500 to open an account.
-For someone just starting out, that removes a real barrier.
+That removes a real barrier for someone just getting started.

 Simple setup.
 The questionnaire takes less than 15 minutes.
-After that, the platform manages it.
-There are no month-to-month decisions to make.
+After that, the platform runs it.
+No month-to-month decisions.

 Want someone to manage your investments?